How to Finance a Roll-Up Acquisition

 b) Risks

 Roll-ups are difficult to execute and are considered risky.
 The sponsor must execute a series of complex acquisitions and integrations in a short time period.
-This leaves roll-ups exposed to the following challenges.
+This difficulty leaves roll-ups exposed to the following challenges.

 i.
 Financial vulnerability

-The platform company and subsequent "bolt-on" acquisitions are typically financed with a LBO structure.
+The platform company and subsequent "bolt-on" acquisitions are typically financed with an LBO structure.
 Roll-ups typically have higher equity injection requirements to minimize risk.
 However, they still have a small margin of error and remain vulnerable to financial issues.

 ii.
 Execution risk